PistoiaAlliance/Pistoia-Alliance-PGO/README.md

 **The key objectives are therefore**:
 - [x] Unambiguously identifying essential entities
 - [x] Specifying, when applicable, value-sets for key attributes by relying on community-agreed controlled terminologies
-- [x] Documenting them in a machine actionable form will be the primary outputs of the project.
+- [x] Creating machine actionable documentation.

 On the issue of defining value-sets, PGO's intent is to provide clear mechanisms to enable unambiguous declaration of the resources used as well as capture the criteria used to select semantic artifacts.
 We will do so by following community best practices.